From Left to Right:

 Jeff is a sponsor and pilot for Gunfighter.
 He performs aerobatic and formation demonstrations in Gunfighter, as well as flying ride flights.

 Jeff became enamored with aviation at a young age.
 As a second generation pilot, his fondest childhood memories involve flying to airshows with his father.
 Jeff began flying before he was 13.
 He flew solo turning 16, before legal to drive by himself.
 Jeff worked his way through college as a corporate pilot, and a flight instructor.
 After graduation, he joined the USAF where he was Top Graduate from USAF Pilot Training and Instructor Pilot Training.
 He served for 8 years, receiving awards for being the Instructor Pilot of the Year and Top Instrument Pilot of the Year from the Headquarters for Training Command.
-He currently is a Boeing 757 Captain and Check Airman for a major cargo airline.
+He currently is a Boeing 767 Captain for a major cargo airline.
 Jeff has been flying Gunfighter for over a decade, and has given over 600 rides in the P-51.
 In addition to Gunfighter, Jeff has flown over 80 different types, including the CAF's B-29 "Fifi".
 The pinnacle of his aviation career though is flying this P-51 Mustang.
 Jeff considers it a great honor to be able to display this airplane.
 Jeff has two daughters, and lives in Port Orange, FL.